 - Take a non-stick big kadhai/wok or a large pan with a thick bottom.
 We need a thick bottom or the biryani may burn.
 Now tip in the marinated chicken mix into the pan to cover the bottom.

 - Now carefully spread the half cooked basmati rice over the layer of marinated chicken.
 Spread it out evenly.
 Add saffron water, fried onions, mint and coriander leaves.
-And then spread 3-4 tbsp. oil all over the rice.
+And then spread about 1-2 tbsp. oil on top.

 - Now cover the pan with a tight lid so that no steam escapes.
 You could also put dough on the sides of the lid to make it airtight.